 In July 2013, in the wake of the murder of Martin, Alicia Garza reacted on Facebook, using the phrase “Black lives matter.”
-Little did she know that these words would launch a movement.
-Patrice Cullors turned those words into a hashtag – #BlackLivesMatter – that went viral.
-Opal Tometi harnessed the mounting energy around these words by designing social media platforms and connecting activists interested in making the words #BlackLivesMatter real.
+Little did she know then that these words would launch a movement.
+Patrisse Cullors turned those words into a hashtag – #BlackLivesMatter – that went viral.
+Opal Tometi harnessed the mounting energy around these words by designing social media platforms and connecting activists interested in transforming #BlackLivesMatter real.
 Regarding the reach of the movement, Garza said “[w]e’ve connected people across the country working to end the various forms of injustice impacting our people.
 We’ve created [a] space for the celebration and humanization of Black lives.”

-In spite of the clarity of Garza’s explanation of the origins and meaning of Black Lives Matter, there were concerted efforts by opponents of the movement to obscure and misrepresent the movement as a whole.
+Despite the clarity of Garza’s explanation of the origins and meaning of Black Lives Matter, there were concerted efforts by opponents of the movement to obscure and misrepresent the movement as a whole.
 Some ignored the link to Trayvon Martin’s murder.
 Others created the hashtags “All Lives Matter” and “Blue Lives Matter” as a way to critique, often cynically, the very notion of centering a conversation on the idea that Black lives are not respected in our culture.
-Throughout the 20th century, those who opposed the aims of the Civil Rights Movement would claim that those fighting for equality – the nation’s creed – were pushing instead for something “un-American,” for “socialism” or “communism.”
-These tired arguments have been recycled to critique the Black Lives Matter.
+Throughout the twentiethth century, those who opposed the aims of the civil rights movement would claim that those fighting for equality – the nation’s creed – were pushing instead for something “un-American,” for “socialism” or “communism.”
+These tired arguments have been recycled to critique Black Lives Matter.